-This course will explore the long tradition – as long as literary writing itself – of writing about sex, nurse sexuality, erectile and the erotic.
+This course will explore the long tradition – as long as literary writing itself – of writing about sex, sexuality, and the erotic.
 Erotic writing is different from the merely pornographic or obscene, though they sometimes overlap.
 Our focus will be on what makes the erotic erotic.
 What makes one sex scene steamy while another is merely clinical?
 Sex is fun and often funny – can erotic writing also be fun and funny?
 Sex is often about pleasure, life, joy – but what about when it is also about death, suffering, and pain?

 How does the form of the writing contribute to its effect?
 How does language either heighten or detract from the eroticism of writing?
 As with all writing, there are conventions to erotic writing.
 We’ll find out what they are, then see how different writers use, abuse, and toy with them to achieve new effects.
 Is gay erotic writing significantly different from straight erotic writing?
 What about writing that crosses over or does not fit easily into such categories?
 What’s the relationship between sex and self, between erotic writing and self-discovery?
 Where do incest, adultery, trans-generational sex, bestiality, fetishism, and other non-vanilla forms of sex and sexuality fit into the erotic imagination?
 Does that change when they are figural rather than actual?